 Also on April 7, 2016, the Range board of directors held an in-person and telephonic board meeting attended by members of Range management, as well as representatives from Credit Suisse and Sidley.
 Mr. Ventura provided the Range board of directors an update regarding Range's evaluation of a potential proposal to acquire Memorial.
-A representative from Credit Suisse then reviewed and discussed certain preliminary financial analyses of Range, Memorial and the potential transaction and answered questions from the Range board of directors regarding that potential transaction and certain other strategic alternatives that might be available to Range.
+A representative from Credit Suisse then reviewed and discussed certain preliminary financial analyses of Range, Memorial and the potential transaction and answered questions from the Range board of directors regarding that potential transaction and certain other strategic transactions that might be available to Range, including a potential equity offering by Range, either in connection with an acquisition or on a standalone basis.
 The Range board of directors discussed NGP's ownership position, as well as whether NGP would want a seat on the Range board of directors and whether NGP should be considered a long-term holder if Range common stock were issued in a potential merger.
+The Range board of directors also asked Mr. Ventura whether he had discussed the composition of the combined company's senior management team with Mr. Graham.
+Mr. Ventura informed the Board that Mr. Graham had told Mr. Ventura that Memorial's senior management team understood that Range desired that the combined company be led by Range senior management and that the Memorial management team did not intend to stay with the combined company.